 Passionate professionals with years of industry experience who have been specially trained for teaching in online environments.
 Many still work in the field they teach in, providing you with a great source of knowledge and experience.
 They are on-hand throughout the course to answer your questions, mark assessments and to provide you with feedback and support.

 Your support team available 7 days a week to help with questions outside your unit or course content.
 They can assist with general course advice, enrolment help, course planning, technical support, referrals for counselling, career advice and tips on how to get started if students are feeling overwhelmed.

 Each unit you study throughout your degree will see you studying in a small “class” called a learning group, facilitated by an eLA.
 These small groups allow you to explore concepts with your peers and eLAs without getting lost in a crowd.

-The Student Portal is a one-stop-shop for information and support on the learning journey.
+The Student Hub is a one-stop-shop for information and support on the learning journey.
 You can check your course details or grab study resources.

 Collaborate sessions are one of the tools we use to deliver online learning.
 It’s a web conferencing tool with live chat, audio and video that allows you to interact with eLAs, Student Advisors and fellow students during live presentations.